catniplab/vlgp/README.md

 The default options controlling algorithm are recommended for the purpose of stability but not necessarily the optimal.
 If you encounter any numerical error (most likely singular matrix errors), try to change the prior and enable the Hessian adjustment.

-This package heavily depends on NumPy arrays.
+This package heavily depends on NumPy.
 All nonscalar data are expected to be in ndarray-compatible type.

 The data for training models are expected to be spike trains (LFP channels will be supported in future).
 The spike trains should be binned and shaped into array as (trial, bin, neuron) before passing to the functions.